telerik/winforms-docs/scheduler/data-binding/scheduler-mapping.md

 ## Overview

-To associate a field with a different type then the scheduler type, for example, a Background ID that is written as a string in the database:
+To associate a field with a different type than the scheduler type, for example, a background id that is written as a string in the database:

 1\.
 Create two methods with the following signatures: